project-capo/amber-java-clients/README.md

 Supported devices
 -----------------

+* DriveToPoint by `amber-java-drive-to-point` - virtual driver used in automatic driving robots to point
 * Hitec by `amber-java-hitec` - servo motor used in robot arm or 3D laser range scanner
 * Hokuyo by `amber-java-hokuyo` - laser range scanner
 * Location by `amber-java-location` - relative robots location